 Where to Buy Essential Oils

-Most of the oils you see on Amazon or even at reputable shops aren’t therapeutic grade and can be contaminated with fillers.
+You can opt for a shop like Young Living, or you can simply purchase your oils from Amazon or even at reputable shops like Whole Foods.
 Another brand I use and trust is Vitruvi, and they actually do have a lot of oils for sale on Amazon which is really handy—I linked to those throughout the post.

 My thought is that I’ve got my skin for the rest of my life.

-Have you guys attempted to make your own face serum?!
+Have you guys attempted to make your own homemade serum for your face?!
+I hope this educated and inspired you to make your own DIY serums at home to get glowing, healthy skin.
 What ingredients did you use and how did you like the results?!